Cockpit20/CommunityClassroomGit/README.md

 # CommunityClassroomGit

-- Soumyadeep Chandra says that this community is amazing.
+- Soumyadeep Chandra says that this community is amazing!